-there а more S appropriate time to be grateful for Promise 6?
+there a more appropriate time be grateful for Promise 6?
 I think not!
 I am so grateful to have been of service on the virtual day of fellowship.
 When I heard Promise 6 Day would proceed as a series of virtual meetings in spite of COVID-19 shelter in place recommendations, I was very relieved.
 I am sheltering alone and was thrilled to have as many people as possible join me as I cooked in my home kitchen.
-I took great pleasure in being present with so many smiling faces and having the opportunity to interact by leading cooking demonstration the and fielding curious questions.
+I took great pleasure in being present with so many smiling faces and having the opportunity to interact by leading cooking demonstration fielding curious questions.
 Isolation did give way to fellowship and, in just two hours, my faith was regenerated, and my fears vanished into the ether.
 Thank you to the committee and all of the volunteers who made Promise 6 Day possible!